 Multiple Customers/CIFs/ Related Parties in iBPS WI

-For documents being uploaded manually, the user will enter the customer’s name (Individual / Entity) details in the comments while performing the upload if the same document types are for different CIFs.
-The format to enterThe user should enter the full name in the comments in this case.
+For documents being uploaded manually, the user will enter the customer’s name (Individual / Entity) in the comments while performing the upload if the same document types are for different CIFs.
+The user should enter the full name in the comments in this case.

 From the data entry of user, the system will identify the CIF for the naming convention.